vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Somavati-amāvāsya-Amāvāsyā on Monday is very holy; vide

-KV 492 (from Bhav.); HK 643, VKK 9; on this day persons (specially women in the Deccan) go to a aśvattha tree, worship Viṣṇu and circumambulate the tree 108 times; Vratarka folios 350b-356, DS.
+KV 492 (from Bhav.); HK 643, VKK 9; on this day persons (specially women in the Deccan) go to a aśvattha tree, worship Viṣṇu and circumambulate the tree 108 times; Vratārka folios 350b-356, DS.
 23, the former remarking that this is not mentioned in the great religious digests ( nibandhas) but is based upon usage.

 Somarārairatas-HV II.
-557-566 (only two), Vratarka folio
+557-566 (only two), Vratārka folio

 379b-382b, SmK 149, VKD 437–443.
 General rule is; begin on the first Monday of Sr., Vai., K., or Mārg. ; worship of Śiva and total fast or nakta on that day; VKD gives an elaborate procedure of Somavāravrata and its udyāpana.